The Shadow of Your Smile (Andy Williams album): Reception

 William Ruhlmann of AllMusic wrote that this album "had a slower, more languorous feel than earlier Williams albums, and it had more vocal risk-taking."
 He described "notable changes in Williams' approach" that included the Beatles tracks and covers of two bossa nova songs by Antonio Carlos Jobim that "indicated that Williams was not content to simply turn out the same sort of album over and over, and that he was paying attention to the changes in popular music around him."

 Variety wrote that "Williams' way with a ballad is spotlighted on number like "Meditation", a bossa nova accompanied by guitarist-composer Antonio Carlos Jobim who's also present on "How Insenaitive".'
 Billboard magazine described the album as "well produced and well performed."
 Record World referred to it as a "romantic package" Cashbox described the album as "a wonderfully pleasing listening experience" noted he does an equally sweet job on recent tunes the likes of “Yesterday” and “Michelle"American Record Guide claims "Williams's is deeper, and he does nicely by That Old Feeling."
-Record Mirror described the album as "a nice late-night album."
+Record Mirror described the album as "a nice late-night album, giving it four-star rating. while both The Encyclopedia of Popular Music and AllMusic gave the album a three-star rating as well.